Eleven countries in Epcot – all about the Epcot World Showcase, including snacks, restaurants, attractions, and more.

 Get a pint of beer and some fish and chips, and sit along the waterfront at the United Kingdom pavilion.
 Here, you can dine in an authentic British pub, see a red phone booth, and shop for tea and other authentic merchandise.
 There’s also a meet and greet with Alice in Wonderland and Mary Poppins, and performances by Quickstep.

 Oh Canada!
-Our neighbors to the north have their own pavilion at Epcot, along with one of the most popular table service restaurants – Le Cellier.
+Our neighbors to the north have their own pavilion at Epcot, along with one of the most popular table service restaurants in Epcot – Le Cellier.
 You can also see the O Canada Circlevision movie (hosted by Martin Short), shop for Canadian merchandise, and see a live music show on the Canadian stage.